jobearrr/LeetSwift/README.md

 This project is intended to be used for educational purposes only.

-Please aknowledge [the license][license-url] and reach out to me if you intend to use any content from here.
+Please aknowledge [the license](https://github.com/jobearrr/LeetSwift/blob/main/LICENSE) and reach out to me if you intend to use any content from here.

 <!-- Markdown references https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 [last-commit-shield]: https://img.shields.io/github/last-commit/jobearrr/LeetSwift?style=flat